SoupCat-Py/NMS-Layline-Calculator/README.md

 ---

-## Message To Apple Users from Soup:
+## Message to Apple Users from Soup:

 We do not currently have access to an Apple Silicon Mac, so if you have one and you know what you're doing, I would greatly appreciate it if you made a build for ARM architecture. :)